-Sean T. Ward (Andy, LOVE LETTERS and William Shakespeare, “COULDABEEN HAMLET) fell in love with acting at St. John’s Prep playing Cléante in their production of Molière’s The Miser.
+Sean T. Ward (George Bernard Shaw, "Dear Liar", Actor, "Spoon River Reimagined") fell in love with acting at St. John’s Prep playing Cléante in their production of Molière’s The Miser.
 After taking a long hiatus from acting to become a US Marine, build a career, start a family and launch two businesses, Sean found his way back to the stage for a small comedy play that inspired him to pursue a life-long goal of being in film.
-Sean realized that goal starting with a principal role in the 2016 feature film Wish for Christmas (Alex) followed by featured and background roles in several films and television shows.
+Sean realized that goal starting with a principal role in the 2016 feature film Wish for Christmas followed by featured and background roles in several films and television shows.
 Recent theatrical credits include live action dinner theater, “Saltonstall” (multiple roles) and “The Mousetrap” (Sgt Trotter).
-Sean appeared as The narrator in TUTS’ 2021 production of “Lovers” and in 2022's "Love Letters" and "Couldabeen Hamlet" and most recently he appeared in the independent feature film "Everwinter Nightmare" which is currently in post production.
-When not acting, Sean owns and operates multiple businesses including Snowy Owl Inn in Waterville Valley NH.
+Sean appeared in TUTS’ 2021 production of “Lovers” and in 2022's "Love Letters" and "Couldabeen Hamlet" and most recently he appeared in the independent feature film "Everwinter Nightmare" which is currently in post production.
+When not acting, Sean owns and operates multiple businesses including the Snowy Owl Inn in Waterville Valley NH.
 He founded a production company, DREAMSCAPE Productions, in 2023 and has several projects in development.